goossens/ObjectTalk/docs-src/architecture/software.md

 which is explained later, provides editors to manipulates ECS objects.
 By doing this, the ObjectTalk language is no longer used to construct visual objects but it is used for runtime logic and interaction.
-For those old enough to remember the Model-View-Controller architectural pattern, the model is expressed in the ECS, the view is provided internally by the ObjectTalk ecosystem based on the model and the controller is written in ObjectTalk.
+For those old enough to remember the Model-View-Controller architectural pattern, the model is expressed in the ECS, the view is provided internally by the ObjectTalk ecosystem and the controller is written in ObjectTalk.

 **GUI Widgets**